 – John Seidl, Director of Partner Programs at TZA, a supply chain labor management software provider.

-Labor is both critical and nuanced
+Labor management is both critical and nuanced

 Visit our ecosystem partners to continue the series: